GiorgosKoulouris/AWS-BatchUpdateDrsTemplates/README.md

 - List all source servers (DR Account/Region)
 - Modify the list of the source servers you want to target (Open and edit the XLS)
 - Parse current DRS launch configuration and templates for the targeted servers (DR Account/Region)
-- Parse all needed information from the respective (replicated) instances (Prod Account/Region)
+- Parse all needed information from the respective (replicated) instances (Prod Account/Region) (optional)
 - Create (or update) the XLS worksheets that hold the data for the modifications
 - Modify the launch configuration and templates (DR Account/Region)